pipe-fluid/ms-recipes-vuejs/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-### Things to add:
+### TO DO:

-Chicken Salad picture is not displaying in Recipes.vue
+Fix picture - Chicken Salad picture is not displaying in Recipes.vue Add more tests
+Display tags and chefs